BryanPlummer/flickr30k_entities/README.md

 ### Version 1.0

 This dataset contains 244k coreference chains and 276k manually annotated bounding boxes for each of the 31,783 images and 158,915 English captions (five per image) in the original dataset.

+To obtain the images for this dataset, please visit the [Flickr30K webpage](http://hockenmaier.cs.illinois.edu/DenotationGraph/) and fill out the form linked to at tbe bottom of the page.

 #### Coreference Chains: